umarcor/hwstudio/docs/source/howto.rst

 Load external collections
 -------------------------

-Go to **Edit > Preferences > External collection** and insert an absolute path of your system containing Icestudio collections.
+Go to **Edit > Preferences > External collection** and insert an absolute path of your system containing hwstudio collections.

 Create a collection package